-Clinical formative and summative evaluations shall be performed in each clinical rotation.
+Clinical formative and summative evaluations shall be performed during each clinical rotation.
 All evaluations will receive a Pass "P" or No Pass "NP" grade.
 Evaluations will be assessed by level and terminal outcomes, program outcomes, and core performance standards.
 Students are required to remediate if his/her clinical performance is unsatisfactory.
 A No Pass "NP" grade in a clinical course must be remediated or repeated to continue in the program.
 The student will be given a Clinical Intervention Plan specifying placement on academic probation.
 The student is required to remediate or repeat the entire course and successfully complete all assignments or assessments.
-If the student is successful in repeating or remediating the course, the student will be removed from academic probation.
+If the student is not successful in repeating or remediating the course, the student will be removed from academic probation.
 If the student does not meet clinical course competencies after remediation, the student will receive a No Pass "NP" for the course and must withdraw from the program.
 The student's status at the time of the withdrawal is "not in good academic standing."

-If a student is demonstrating unsatisfactory clinical performance, a Clinical Intervention Action Plan will be completed by the clinical faculty and reviewed with the student.
+If a student demonstrates unsatisfactory clinical performance, a Clinical Intervention Action Plan will be completed by the clinical faculty and reviewed with the student.
+The student may make comments on the clinical intervention plan, develop goals to achieve a successful resolution, and both parties will sign verifying that the information was discussed.
 The faculty member will notify the Director of Clinical Resources and submit the Clinical Intervention Action Plan (See Appendix B for Clinical Intervention Action Plan form).